 As the world's second-most populous country, the scale of India’s plastic waste problem is immense.
 Addressing the problem requires a multifaceted approach that involves stakeholders across the value chain, from consumers and producers to policymakers and waste management authorities.

-We have been investing in India for more than three decades, and some of our longest held businesses are Indian consumer companies, including a maker of coconut oil based personal care products, as well as companies selling personal care items.
+We have been investing in India for more than three decades, and some of our longest held businesses are Indian consumer companies, including Marico, a maker of coconut oil based personal care products, as well as Godrej Consumer and Dabur which sell personal care items.
 We have long held these companies in high regard, especially their approach to improving human health, but an area of concern over the years has been their use of single use plastic packaging.

 In 2016 we commissioned a piece of research led by University of Technology Sydney, to assess 25 different consumer companies on ‘Packaging Sustainability’.
 The report provided a framework and guide for benchmarking packaging sustainability, and we were able to use the findings to begin individual engagements with the companies’ management teams.
 Early on in our discussions it became apparent that a number of our companies were struggling with the same issues, and so we offered to host an event in Mumbai to bring together leaders from some of India’s largest consumer goods companies, including Nestle India, Hindustan Unilever and Tata Consumer Products.